Beagles

 Gentle Nature

 Beagles are gentle and friendly dogs that are rarely aggressive.
+They get along well with children and other dogs and can be trained to get along with other animals including cats.
 They are often described as being ‘merry’.
 Beagles are both curious and intelligent.

 Active